pdavisonreiber/jekyll-now/_posts/2019-05-21-quick-open-action-for-drafts.md

 [1]: https://itunes.apple.com/gb/app/drafts-capture-act/id1236254471?mt=8&uo=4
 [^2]: Five minutes for me.
 [^3]: The action only works if you don’t edit the blank draft first.
+For a longer list of recent drafts, there’s a combination of built in keyboard shortcuts you can use.
+Just hit ⌘\ then use the right arrow key to select _Recent Drafts_, up and down arrow keys to navigate between them, and return to open the one you want.

 [^4]: Drafts does offer a “focus mode” to prevent this from happening, so this action is just for when I forget to turn it on.
 [5]: https://actions.getdrafts.com/a/1Wc